18 Word Problems For Year 5: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 Measurement

-Solve time word problems and those involving converting between units of time and problems involving measure (for example, length, mass, volume and money word problems) using decimal notation and scaling.
+Solve time word problems, including converting between units of time, and problems involving measure (for example, length, mass, volume and money word problems) using decimal notation and scaling.

 Statistics